-Configuring the Advisor window to open automatically
+Configuring Dragon Medical Advisor to open automatically

-You can configure Dragon Medical One to automatically open the Advisor window once per day or once per session, the first time advice is generated via auto-processing.
-Auto-processing must be enabled and Dragon Medical One must be able to capture the patient context from the EHR.
+You can configure Dragon Medical One to automatically open the Dragon Medical Advisor window once per day or once per logon session, the first time advice is generated via auto-processing.
 You can also specify the number of days this behavior is applied for.